8 Things to Include in your EAP

 Those EAPs are venue specific, constantly updated with new contact details, and will fill a 3 ring binder.

 While working towards the gold standard, checkout the 8 things that need to be included in the Emergency Action Plan:

 - The chain of command and roles of medical staff in the event of an emergency.
 Determine who is calling the shots.

-- The roles of non-medical staff such as coaches, referees, parents, school admins, etc. In the event of an emergency, know who will unlock the gate; know who will direct the ambulance; know who will manage crowd control.
+- The roles of non-medical staff such as coaches, tournament directors, referees, parents, school admins, etc. In the event of an emergency, know who will unlock the gate; know who will direct the ambulance; know who will manage crowd control.